maddie480/ExtendedVariantMode/README.md

 Enabling Extended Variant Mode will add the Variant Mode logo to the Chapter Complete screen.

+Variants are also usable by maps, with the Extended Variants Trigger.
+Check the [README-Mappers.txt](ExtendedVariantMode/README-Mappers.txt) for more details.

 **Compatible with Everest 862 and later.**

 ## How to install